-This manual is for Eclector version 0.11.0.
+This manual is for Eclector version 0.12.0.

 Eclector is a portable, implementation-independent version of the

-Common Lisp function read
+Common Lisp function cl:read

-, a corresponding readtable and a
+, a corresponding readtable and

-quasiquotation facility.
-As opposed to existing implementation-specific
+a quasiquotation facility.
+As opposed to existing

-versions of read
+implementation-specific versions of cl:read

-, Eclector uses generic functions to allow clients
+, Eclector uses

-to customize the exact behavior, such as the interpretation of tokens.
+as the interpretation of tokens.

 Another unusual feature of Eclector is its ability to, at the discretion of the client, recover from many syntax errors, continue reading and return a result that somewhat resembles what would have been returned in case the syntax had been valid.